Migrating from Server or Data Center to the Cloud

 Why is this document necessary?

-Atlassian produces an app called Jira Cloud Migration Assistant (JCMA), which you can install in your Jira Server or Jira Data Center instance via the Atlassian Marketplace.
+Atlassian produces a free app called Jira Cloud Migration Assistant (JCMA), which you can install in your Jira Server or Jira Data Center instance via the Atlassian Marketplace.
 The Risk Register app augments the JCMA to include risk data along with the core data - projects, issues, users, workflows, and so on - that JCMA migrates natively.

 Support for automated migration of Risk Register data is provided by a combination of the JCMA and the Risk Register app.
-The minimum versions of those apps required for automated migration are:
+The minimum versions of those server-side apps required for automated migration are:

 JCMA version 1.6.5

 When you include Risk Register in your automated migration with JCMA, various risk-related data are bundled up and delivered to the target Cloud instance.
 Those data include risk models, risk registers, risk assessments, and values assigned to the Treatment and Realization custom fields.
 You'll need to prepare your Jira Cloud instance to receive the risk data before beginning the migration process.
 The rest of this document describes how to do that.

 Risk Register transfers data from the server and updates issues in the cloud with those data.
 In so doing, it does not preserve corresponding data that may already be present on those cloud issues; it overwrites them.
 Those data are risk assessments (impact, probability, and risk level), Treatment values, and Realization values.

 Since your data migrations will normally be for projects that don’t yet exist in the cloud, the overwriting of risk data is not normally a concern.
 In fact, this would only ever be an issue if you migrated a project from the server to the cloud, updated some risk data in the cloud, and then migrated the project from the server to the cloud again.